walmartlabs/concord-website/docs/plugins/slack.md

 can be changed with `username`.
 In addition, the optional `iconEmoji` can configure the icon to use for the post.

+New optional field `ts` can be used for creating replies.
+Avoid using a reply's `ts` value; use it's parent instead.

 The task returns a `result` object with three fields:
 - `ok` - `true` if the operation succeeded;
 - `error` - error message if the operation failed.